Sullivannichols/classes/csc321/notes/nov15.md

 * Wireshark
   * GUI tool
   * Huge, lots of dependencies
+    * lots of little tools
+    * hacky scripts
+    * spit & bailing wire
+    * clever optimizations...ie, security holes
+    * This software is swiss cheese.
+It was essentially made to be exploited.
   * Packet Analysis
   * Offline
   * Reads PCAP file (could get this file from tcpdump